c16s8/godot-game-settings-docs/settings.md

 - **InputEventMouseButton**: `button_index`
 - **InputEventJoypadButton**: `button_index`
-- **InputEventJoypadMotion**: `axis`, along with `axis_value` as auxiliary value. rent_as_event`does not reflect what the actual`current` value is, simply re-inspect the setting.
+- **InputEventJoypadMotion**: `axis`, along with `axis_value` as auxiliary value.

 <div align="right"><a href="#">Back to Top</a></div>